-Barnsley Council, the South Yorkshire Mayoral Combined Authority and their partners are proposing a series of walking and cycling improvements as part of the A61 Royston active travel scheme.
+Barnsley Council, the South Yorkshire Mayoral Combined Authority and their partners are proposing a series of walking and cycling improvements.
+These are part of the A61 Royston active travel scheme.

-The A61 Royston – Smithies – Barnsley active travel route is a significant section of new off/on road cycling infrastructure which links the Principal Town of Royston to Barnsley town centre.
+The A61 Royston – Smithies – Barnsley active travel route is a large section of new off/on road cycling infrastructure.
+It links the Principal Town of Royston to Barnsley town centre.

 There is a growing demand for cycling to work, education and for leisure and health purposes.
-However, the perception is that people are uncomfortable riding a bike on roads used by cars and other vehicles, suggesting busy roads and poor existing cycle facilities and routes are putting off cyclists in the Barnsley area.
+However, the feeling is that people aren't happy riding a bike on roads used by cars and other vehicles.
+This suggests busy roads and poor cycle facilities and routes are putting off cyclists in the Barnsley area.

 For our scheme, we have assessed the key issues which include: